Forsooth, thou art most rad!

 I’m also impressed by the sheer scope and quality of Dragon Warrior’s English translation and localization, which are credited to Toshiko Watson and Scott Pelland, respectively.
 Their work is years ahead of its time when you consider that the 1980s were the Wild West of game localization and many publishers couldn’t manage to produce so much as a single screen of translated text that didn’t read like drunken Mad Libs.
 Here, all the dialog makes sense and the faux Elizabethan dialect the characters speak with is profoundly corny, but endearingly so.
 I’ll even admit to finding it pretty epic as a kid.
 There’s also a sweet extended in-joke included in the form of some character cameos that will be very familiar to former Nintendo Power readers.

 If there’s one undeniable downside to playing through Dragon Warrior, it’s the extraordinary amount of mindless grinding required.
 While almost all RPGs expect the player to engage in endless random battles for money and experience, the best of them also give you plenty of places to go and things to do along the way.
 That way, you never have a chance to dwell on how repetitive these frequent combats can be on their own.
 Unfortunately, there are no side quests or diversions to be found here.
 Dragon Warrior has exactly two goals for the player: Kill the Dragonlord and rescue the princess.
-The game world is also quite small, and gathering the three key items needed to enter the Dragonlord’s castle is a simple task if you know where to look.
+The game world is also quite small, which makes gathering the three key items needed to enter the Dragonlord’s castle is a simple task if you know where to look.
 The end result?
 About two hours of worthwhile exploration and excitement aggressively padded out into an excruciating 10+ hour slog.
 The late game in particular is a mess.
 By level 15, I had tracked down every key item, acquired all the best equipment, and even rescued the princess.
 There was literally nothing left in the entire game for me to do except kill the Dragonlord…which requires you to be around level 20.
 Reaching level 20 requires a total of 26,000 experience points, well over twice what I’d accumulated up to that point.
 So, stubborn fool that I am, I spent hours pacing back and forth over the same stretch of map, robotically striking down hundreds of generic enemies and pausing only to trek back to the inn when I ran low on healing spells.
 Then I killed the Dragonlord.
 Such fun.

 Don’t get me wrong: As an introductory RPG circa 1986, Dragon Warrior’s approach is nothing short of genius.
 Horii managed to pare away every non-essential element from the popular computer RPGs of the time while still retaining the core appeal of a grand fantasy adventure where the player’s avatar continually grows in power and sharp wits and sound decisions matter more than quick reflexes.
 There’s no character customization to be found here, no class system, no multiple character party to manage, and the story is the most basic “princess and dragon” setup imaginable.
 This not only insured that the game had the broadest possible appeal, it perfectly set up Dragon Quest as an ongoing series, since follow-up releases could be predicated on gradually reintroducing these very same advanced mechanics in modular fashion.
 Thus, the second game included multiple player characters, the third added character creation and a robust class system, and so on.
 In this way, the series both birthed and raised a generation of Japanese RPG fans.